eodash/eodash/docs/configuration.md

 }
 ```

-Alternatively, an object can be passed to configure a STAC API endpoint, a dedicated raster [TiTiler services](https://developmentseed.org/titiler/), or the origins allowed to upscale imagery.
-The full set of options is documented in the [`StacEndpoint`](/api/Configuration/type-aliases/Eodash.html) type.
+Alternatively, an object can be passed to configure a STAC API endpoint and dedicated raster [TiTiler services](https://developmentseed.org/titiler/).
+The fields are part of the [`Eodash`](/api/Configuration/type-aliases/Eodash.html#stacendpoint) type:

+- `endpoint` — URL of the root STAC catalog or API.
+- `api` — set to `true` when `endpoint` is a STAC API rather than a static catalog.
+- `rasterEndpoint` — base URL of a raster TiTiler service.
+- `supportedUpscalingEndpoints` — host substrings whose XYZ tiles may be upscaled.
 ```js
 {
   stacEndpoint: {